billyjbryant/PokeAlarmWiki/Getting-Started-Guide.md

 ```
 **Note**: for brevity only part of the alarms file is shown

-You can customize more than just the title - each service have many
+You can customize more than just the title - each service has many
 different options.
 Check out the wiki page for your specific service
 for a full list.